VCCT-PROG3A-2025-G2/St10209886.Darren-Stander.PROG7311/README.md

-# TestApp - Farmer and Employee Management System
+# TestApp - Agri-Energy Connect

 TestApp is an ASP.NET MVC application designed to manage farmers and their products while providing role-based access control for employees.
 The system features secure login, product management, and user-specific data handling.